-Code Explanation PASS Passed the module with an overall grade of 40% and above FAIL Failed with an overall grade of 34% or less than 34%, and hence, should retake the module RA Referral in an in-semester assessment RE Referral in an end-of-semester examination RS Referral in the final assessment RAS Referral in two assessments: in-semester and final assessment RAE Referral in two assessments; in-semester and end-of-semester examination RARA Referral in two assessments; both in-semester RA PASS Pass after Refer in in-semester assessment RA FAIL Fail after Refer in in-semester assessment RA1 Referral in an in-semester assessment but for a reason, e illness.
-The Refer mark will be awarded in full.
-RE1 Referral in an end-of-semester examination but for a reason e.g., illness.
-The Refer mark will be awarded in full.
-NA Not Attempted DD Deferred Decision мс Mitigating circumstances имс Unfair Means case
+Code Explanation RPL Recognition of Prior Learning PASS Passed the module with an overall grade of 40% and above Failed with an overall grade of 34% or less than 34%, and hence, FAIL should retake the module RA1 Resit in an in-semester assessment but for a reason, e.g., illness.
+KAI The resit mark will be awarded in full.
+RE1 Resit in an end-of-semester examination but for a reason, e.g., KEI illness.
+The resit mark will be awarded in full.
+RA Resit in an in-semester assessment RE Resit in an end-of-semester examination RS Resit in the final assessment RAS Resit in two assessments: in-semester and final assessment RAE Resit in two assessments; in-semester and end-of-semester NAL examination RARA Resit in two assessments; both in-semester RA / RA1 PASS Pass after resit in in-semester assessment RA FAIL Fail after resit in in-semester assessment RAE/RAS PASS Pass after resit in in-semester assessment along with and end-of- RAL/RAS PASS semester examination or final assessment.
+RAE/RAS FAIL Fail after resit in in-semester assessment along with and end-of- semester examination or final assessment.
+RE / RE1 PASS Pass after resit in end-of-semester examination RE FAIL Fail after resit in end-of-semester examination NA Not Attempted DD Deferred Decision МС Mitigating Circumstances AO Academic Offence

-- 5.5.3 Referrals in assessments conducted during the semester are normally shown as RA on the transcript, while referrals in the final examinations are shown as RE.
-If you are referred in a final assessment that is not an examination, this will be shown as RS. - 5.5.4 Referral work is marked either as a pass or fail; therefore, the maximum grade you can obtain for any referral assessment is D- (grade point 40%). - 5.5.5 Failure to obtain a grade point of D-/40% in any referred assessment will result in a Fail for that module, irrespective of the grades obtained in other assessments in that module. - 5.5.6 Referrals must be completed at the next assessment opportunity provided by the College, and cannot be extended indefinitely.
-Deferral of referral work will not be allowed, unless there are very exceptional circumstances (as listed in Section 9).

-- 5.5.7 You are responsible for obtaining information, regarding referral assessments, including dates and timings.
+- 5.6.3 Resits in assessments conducted during the semester are normally shown as RA on the transcript, while resits in the final examinations are shown as RE.
+If you are referred to in a final assessment that is not an examination, this will be shown as RS. - 5.6.4 Resit work is marked either as a pass or fail; therefore, the maximum grade you can obtain for any resit assessment is D- (grade point 40%). - 5.6.5 Failure to obtain a grade point of D-/40% in any referred assessment will result in a Fail for that module, irrespective of the grades obtained in other assessments in that module. - 5.6.6 Resits must be completed at the next assessment opportunity provided by the College and cannot be extended indefinitely.
+Deferral of resit work will not be allowed unless there are very exceptional circumstances (as listed in Section 9). - 5.6.7 You are responsible for obtaining information regarding resit assessments, including dates and timings.
 Such dates and timings will be published on the notice board and MyMajan App at least three weeks before the start of the examinations.
-You will need to ensure that you have the time and can attend all referral examinations. - 5.5.8 If you choose not to use the referral opportunity without a valid reason, you will lose your right to the referral, and will automatically be given a FAIL for that module. - 5.5.9 For results published in February: Referral work should be attempted in the following semester (February-June Semester).
-Referral work to be submitted should be accessed/ downloaded from the MOVE page of that module. - 5.5.10 For results published in June, the referral work should be submitted/attempted by August.
-Referral work to be submitted during the summer period, i.e., June-August can be accessed/ downloaded from the MOVE page of that module immediately after the results are published in June. - 5.5.11 Students will not be allowed to attempt/carry referral work after August/September other than for modules registered for in the summer semester.
+You will need to ensure that you have the time and can attend all resit examinations.

+- 5.6.8 If you choose not to use the resit opportunity without a valid reason, you will lose your right to the resit, and will automatically be given a FAIL for that module. - 5.6.9 For results published in February: Resit work should be attempted in the following semester (February-June Semester).
+Resit work to be submitted should be accessed/ downloaded from the MOVE page of that module. - 5.6.10 For results published in June, the resit work should be submitted/attempted by August.
+Resit work to be submitted during the summer period, i.e., July-August can be accessed/ downloaded from the MOVE page of that module immediately after the results are published in June. - 5.6.11 Students will not be allowed to attempt/carry resit work after August/September other than for modules registered for in the summer semester.

-5.6 PLAGIARISM AND ACADEMIC MISCONDUCT (Academic Offences)
+5.7 PLAGIARISM AND ACADEMIC MISCONDUCT (Academic Offences)